ryantucker0/Recipe-Crawler/README.md

 First, I'd like to learn the MEAN stack.
 At first, I'll start with this tutorial:https://medium.com/netscape/mean-app-tutorial-with-angular-4-part-1-18691663ea96 to learn the ropes.
 Will put it in the directory "learnMEAN."

 Today, I set up the environment.
 I left off at *"Database"* in the article.

+**3/18/19**
+After some more digging into the article, I think I need a better high-level view of the MEAN stack.
+There's too much do x without much explaining so I'm getting lost with what I'm actually doing.
+Instead, I think I will try this: http://www.bradoncode.com/tutorials/mean-stack-tutorial-part-1-setup/.